mochi-neko/audiocraft-docker/README.md

 # audiocraft-docker
+A docker environment for AudioCraft with GPU/CUDA.

+## How to run a AudioGen sample by AudioCraft

-0. Install NVIDIA Driver for CUDA 11.8 to your host machine and setup Docker enviroment.
+0. Install NVIDIA Driver for CUDA 11.8 and setup Docker enviroment.

 1. Build docker by compose.